-Mix the whole wheat flour, 3/4th of a cup of bread flour, yeast and water in a large bowl by hand or in a stand mixer.
-Set aside to rise about 8 hours.
+Bloom the yeast and water in a large bowl for five minutes.
+Then add in 1 ¾ths cup flour and mix by hand or in a stand mixer.
+Cover and set aside to rise in a warm place, about 8 hours or overnight.

-    Place the dough in an oil-coated bowl, cover with a kitchen towel, and set aside for 2 hours or until it's doubled.
+Place the dough in an oil-coated bowl, cover with a kitchen towel, and set aside for two hours or until it's doubled.

-    With a sharp knife, make two quick gashes, like a cross, on the top of the loaf, taking care not to deflate it.
+With a sharp knife or a serrated knife, make two quick gashes, like a cross, on the top of the loaf, taking care not to deflate it.

-    Now place the bread into the preheated oven, and immediately add a cup of water to the pie plate/cake pan you'd already placed in the lowest rack of the oven.
+Place the bread into the preheated oven, and immediately add a cup of water to the ovenproof pan you'd already placed in the lowest rack of the oven.

 Bake the bread for 40 minutes.
 Remove from the oven and place the loaf on a rack to cool.